So you ended up not spending all of your pesos, baht, yuan or euros. What’s the best way to get your money back?

 Whether you’re just taking a short trip to England or you’re volunteering in Ukraine and end up with extra cash at the end of your semester, here’s the best way for any world traveler to exchange your foreign money back into good ol’ American cash:

 Sometimes it’s best to exchange it at home

 For big, global currencies (like the Chinese yuan or the British Pound) you’ll be A-OK exchanging your yuan into dollars once you get home.
-You can go ahead and email your bank and see if they can do this for you or if you’ll need to go to another bank.
+You can go ahead and email your bank and see if they can do this for you or if you’ll need to go to another branch (or another bank completely).

-Your bank might have a minimum amount you have to exchange (has to be at least 20 pesos or 10 Polish zloty, etc.) but just know most banks won’t exchange out your coins.
-It’s best to spend your coin baht on the cheapest things to buy in Thailand or just adding them to a foreign coin collection.
+Head's up — your bank might have a minimum amount you have to exchange (has to be at least 20 pesos or 10 Polish zloty, etc.) but just know most banks won’t exchange out your coins.
+Plan on spending your coins there or adding them to your foreign coin collection.

 But sometimes it's better to exchange it abroad

-It also made more sense to change my Thai baht in Singapore than in the US because lots more people go to Thailand in Singapore than people in America do.
+Head's up — I was also traveling around Thailand when I was living in Singapore, which meant I had some leftover Thai Baht ....
+It also made more sense to change my Thai baht in Singapore than in the US because lots more people go to Thailand from Singapore than people in America do.
+Make sense?

 A friend of mine came home from a trip to Thailand and realized she had quite a bit of Thai baht hiding in her wallet.
 Bummer, right?
 She was able to get in touch with people who were leaving for Thailand with ILP in just a couple weeks and traded Baht for US dollars in person, without needing to fuss with a bank.
 Score, for no exchange fees!